 Small, modular, user friendly

-If you are looking for a simple way to build great websites, you have come to the right place.
-Here you can learn about CMSimple_XH, a small Content Management System for running a website:
+If you are looking for a simple way to build websites, welcome!
+CMSimple_XH is a small Content Management System for running a website:

 - easy-to-install: no database

 - developed by an active, helpful community